25+ Best Ontario Road Trips: Where to Hit the Road & When

 View from Above the Horseshoe Falls on a Niagara Helicopter Tour

-What is arguably the most popular of all the southern Ontario road trips, approximately 30 million people visit Niagara Falls each year.
+Arguably the most popular of all the southern Ontario road trips, approximately 30 million people visit Niagara Falls each year.
 As someone who grew up in the area, I completely take the beauty of the Horseshoe Falls for granted.
-I mean, it’s a bucket list item for so many people!
-While I don’t visit as often as I should, I’ve still been a number of times… meaning I have plenty of insider tips so you can make the most of your Niagara Falls visit.
+I mean, it’s a Canada bucket list item for so many people!
+While I don’t visit as often as I should, I’ve still been a number of times… meaning I have plenty of insider info so you can make the most of your Niagara Falls visit.
+For example, you don’t have to break the bank during your visit since there are so many free things to do in Niagara Falls.
+I have even more tips in my full insider’s guide to Niagara Falls.

 If you’re looking for more nature than crowds, I highly recommend heading to the Niagara Glen Nature Reserve.
-These hiking trails are absolutely gorgeous as you follow them through dense Carolinian forest to the shores of the Niagara River.
+These hiking trails are absolutely gorgeous as you follow them through the dense Carolinian forest to the shores of the Niagara River.
 This is one of my favourite fall Ontario road trips as the contrast of oranges and reds against the turquoise water is just extraordinary!
+Though chances are you came to see the falls but what if I could you the Niagara Region is home to over 10 of them?
+This alone makes a perfect day trip and is a great reason to turn your day trip into a weekend adventure.
+Check out my guide to the waterfalls in Niagara Region for more details.

 For More Ideas of Things to See & Do in Niagara Falls…